-- Requires sufficient winter grass growth, robust breeds and well-drained soils - The grazing rotation starts when rams are still in or once they have been removed - Lambing pastures are grazed first, giving them sufficient time to recover before spring - Ewe health and field conditions are monitored closely and management adjusted accordingly - Return to set stocking about 20 days before lambing - Keep an emergency forage reserve to cope with adverse weather or poor grass growth
+- Sufficient winter grass growth, robust breeds and well-drained soils are required - The grazing rotation starts when rams are still in or once they have been removed - Lambing pastures are grazed first, giving them sufficient time to recover before spring - Ewe health and field conditions are monitored closely and management adjusted accordingly - Return to set stocking around 20 days before lambing - Emergency forage reserves recommended to cope with adverse weather

-The costs of saved labour and feed need to offset the cost of electric fencing, additional water provision and possibly improvements to field access.
+The cost saved from labour and feed needs to offset the cost of electric fencing, additional water provision and possibly field access improvements.

 This strategy has been successfully applied to farms across England.
-For more information, see the online series BRP+ All Grass Wintering of Sheep.
+For more information see the BRP+ online publication All Grass Wintering of Sheep in the BRP section of beefandlamb.ahdb.org.uk.